 Why again reservation must be an issue in India.
 Coming from a family that has donated valuable real estate during ‘Bhoo dhaan’ movement as late as in 1970s when the Land Ceiling Act came into force, I have first hand information on sacrifice by the landlords for the sake of the nation.
 The Vysya banks were nationalized in one big sweep by the then Prime Minister Mrs. Indira Gandhi.
-The princely states of India had had to give up immeasurable wealthy comforts and rich heritage handlooms.
+The rulers of princely states of India had to give up their palatial luxurious Maharaja lifestyle and rich family heirlooms for the sake of the nation.
 Did any of the communities continue to grumble about their sacrifice like the Brahmins do?
 Do they flee India for greener pastures abroad?
 Ever heard of May Bank of Malaysia, also founded by a Tamil Chettiar, nationalized by the Malaysian govt one fine day since long?
 The Chettiars were prime lenders in the south east Asian nation and in neighbouring Singapore.
 Every single Hindu temple in this part of the world was/is funded and raised and maintained by them.
 Every single temple in Chennai at least was raised and maintained by the Senguntha Mudaliar community.
 We never have beaten breasts to proclaim how much we have lost.
 Much of our landed estate was donated to upkeep of Hindu temples.

 Today, reservation is a raging issue in India.
 I can only say this: so long as we want to cherry-pick schools such as Vidya Mandir, PSBB etc., for our children, (in Chennai, for instance) and we do not want to enroll our kids in corporation schools, we have no moral rights to criticize reservation.An Indian kid is already a winner or loser depending on the school he/she attends.
 The unbridgeable gap stems as early as when the child is 3 years old.
 What the expensive elite schooling cannot give the poorest of this nation, Reservation tries to compensate with, addressing the issue of social injustice as fairly as it can.